 MNT: Are there any specific risk factors?
 Who is more likely to have a premature baby?

-Dr. Guillory: There are specific risk factors for preterm birth, including sociodemographic and obstetric factors.
+Dr. Guillory: There are multiple risk factors associated with preterm births.

 Maternal health is also important.
-We look at infection, anemia, hypertension, preeclampsia, eclampsia, cardiovascular and pulmonary disorders, and diabetes.
+As we look at infection, anemia, hypertension, preeclampsia, eclampsia, cardiovascular, pulmonary disorders, and diabetes, all, if left untreated, can lead to an early delivery.

-Then there are maternal lifestyle issues, such as physical activity, history of substance abuse or smoking, diet, weight, and stress.
+Then there, are maternal lifestyle issues, such as physical activity, history of substance abuse or smoking, diet, weight, and stress.
+All of these risk factors are modifiable.

-There are also specific issues, such as cervical, uterine, and placental factors, including a short cervix, cervical surgery, uterine malformations, vaginal bleeding, and placenta previa or abruption.
+There are also specific issues, such as cervical, uterine, and placental factors, including a short cervix, cervical surgery, uterine malformations, vaginal bleeding, and placenta previa or abruption, which can result in a preterm delivery.

-And finally, fetal factors, such as the presence of congenital anomalies, growth restriction, fetal infections, and fetal distress, can play a role.
+And finally, fetal factors, such as the presence of congenital anomalies, growth restriction, fetal infections, and fetal distress, can play a role in delivering a baby early.

 MNT: What do you think is behind this rise in prematurity rates?

 Dr. Guillory: I think it’s multifactorial.
-The social determinants of health are beginning to play a major role, [particularly] access to healthcare, especially with the dismantling of the [Affordable Care Act (ACA)].
-We have a lot more people who are not insured.
+The social determinants of health are beginning to play a major role, [particularly] access to healthcare.
+We have mothers who are not insured.

-Actually, I was looking at the data, and about 60% of our African American moms are not getting prenatal care in the first trimester.
-We had a baby [here] the other day, and mom had not had any prenatal care.
+Actually, I was looking at the data, and only 60% of our African American moms are not getting prenatal care in the first trimester.

-[Also,] we didn’t expand Medicaid.
-We had opportunities to expand Medicaid, and in Texas, Medicaid pays for 50% of deliveries.
+We had opportunities to expand Medicaid, and in Texas, as in the U.S., Medicaid pays for 50% of deliveries.

 MNT: It seems very counterintuitive not to have prenatal care.